 What you should know before travelling to Buenos Aires

-A couple of minor inconveniences this weekend have reminded me how complicated money can be in Argentina, especially foreign money.
+A couple of minor inconveniences this weekend has reminded me how complicated money can be in Argentina, especially foreign money.
 So here are a few tips and tricks to avoid frustration.

 Before Traveling to Argentina make sure to bring United States Dollars or Euros:

 Unlike most countries, where bringing lots of hard cash is not recommended or necessary, if travelling to Argentina I would suggest taking a decent amount of cash with you.
-Specifically US dollars and Euros, USD 100 or € 100 bills to be precise.
+Specifically, US dollars and Euros, USD 100 or € 100 bills to be precise.
+Ensure the notes are in good condition and avoid folding the notes as certain banks and exchanges will not accept notes with marks or significant creases.
 USD and € currency are easily exchanged throughout the city (never exchange your money at the airport Ministro Pistarini Ezeiza or Aeroparque , they have the worst exchange rates).
-Don’t even bother to bring other types of currency since they are harder to get exchanged and often at terrible rates (perhaps with the exception of the British Pound, but not guarantee).
+Avoid bringing other types of currency since they are harder to get exchanged and often at bad rates (perhaps with the exception of the British Pound, but not guarantee).

 From 2011 till January 2016 Argentina had severe Currency Exchange Restrictions also know as ” Dollar Blue or Mercado Paralelo “.
 During that time, exchanging money on the black market was actually a great deal with gaps over 40% compared with the official governmental rate.
 If you would like to know more about Dolar Blue check this Wikipedia article https://es.wikipedia.org/wiki/dolar_blue